dpoint01/whodabestatfifa/readme.md

 ---

 **Note: The following demos showcase the basic features of the website and how it's used.
-        They were recored as a gifs so it might be a bit laggy...
+        They were recorded as gifs so it might be a bit laggy...
 [Visit the website!](http://whoisthebestatfifa.herokuapp.com)**

 ### Signing in and Homepage